alexmcgovern14/football-fixture-calendar-generator/README.md

-# Football fixture calendar generator
+# Football fixtures calendar generator

 Ever booked a social/work event only to find out later that your team is playing at the same time?